nathanmarianovsky/Trak/README.md

 This application was motivated by the simple thought that there is no such dedicated app out there.
 A typical user will find themselves creating a sheet in order to keep track of content read and/or watched, but this is not visually appealing and can become cumbersome depending on the size of the library.
 On the other hand using a website solves this, but depends upon a platform that can be offline all the while pushing advertisements on the user.
 While there are many features that can be motivated from a website service this application maintains all data locally.

-## Future Features

-The following is a list of features that are in the plans for future releases prior to a full release:
-* Update Windows installation process to ask if the user wants application shortcuts.

 ## Application Files

 There are eight locations for files created by the use of the application.
 Depending on the operating system most (by default) will be in one of the following: